-Have fun with your toddler and encourage them to play
+Have fun with your toddler 📩 and encourage them to play

-- Play with objects.
+- Be active.
+Go on a nature walk.
+Make a sandcastle or snowman.
+Dance freely to music and copy their moves. - Play with objects.
 Bring out the paper, glue, crayons, blocks and yarn and let your child create whatever they want.
 Get them to tell you about it. - Pretend.
 Put together a box of old jackets, purses, shirts and hats and enjoy the fun of putting them on.
 Pretend you're different animals.
 Pour water into dirt and make mud pies. - Tell stories.
 Read books and tell stories about their favourite activities.